estellederrien/vue-node-mysql-generated/README.md

 https://vue-node-mysql-generated.herokuapp.com/

 ## Description .
-This Full Stack starter aims is to demo how to generate models from an existing Mysql db, and to use generics generated REST routes, allowing 10* fasters and more reliables devs .
+This Full Stack starter aims is to demo how to generate models from an existing Mysql db, and to use generics generated REST routes, allowing 5* fasters and more reliables devs .

-It uses the sequelize Auto module , and my generic Axios REST front end service <b>GenericAxiosServices.js</b> and my Mysql generic REST back end file : <b>generic_crud_mysql.js</b>, took from the sequelize-router base code and re-factored.
+It uses the sequelize Auto module ,  and my Mysql generic REST back end file : <b>generic_crud_mysql.js</b>, took from the sequelize-router base code and re-factored.

 No need to write back end code in a relational env any more, using theses technologies.
 The second good thing is that you might rebuild a more modern front end app, using an existing ol' mysql db, really fast .

  ## How to ?
   - 1. Find an old Mysql DB, with some gud ol' data ...
   - 2. Generate all Mysql Db models in the models directory in 2 seconds, using the <a href="https://github.com/sequelize/sequelize-auto/">Sequelize Auto module CLI</a>.
-  - Trigger NPM START and Pops, that's all, you have all ur sequelize REST CRUD routes ready to get used, even with WHERE clauses params, joints and more :<b> No need to write back end code no more, in a relational env , ah ah ah </b>!
+  - Trigger NPM START and Pops, that's all, you have all ur sequelize REST CRUD routes ready to get used, even with WHERE clauses params, jointures and more :<b> No need to write back end code no more, in a relational env , ah ah ah </b>!
 And you still can add a middleware with ease ( Demo comin soon), Life is cool, now  !
 Ah ah ah !
   ## Latest depot news :
   - The depo is now demoing sequelize jointures .
 Look at the heroku app for more . next step is probably to get rid of GenericAxiosServices.js, it is not even needed.
   - Switched to SQLITE database + Using my own CrudGenericTable.vue to generate HTML tables from SQL tables.